giangnguyen-agilityio/bank-dashboard/practice-three/bank-dashboard/README.md

   - **Admin**:

-    - When logged in, the Admin can access the Dashboard tab to view information.
     - The Admin can monitor the total number of accounts through the Status bar in the Accounts tab (including both active and inactive accounts).
-    - The Admin can access the Accounts tab to perform CRUD operations on the user database.
+    - The Admin can access the Accounts tab to perform delete operations on the account database.
     - The Admin can access the Settings tab to update their personal profile information.
     - The Admin can access the Settings tab to change their current password.

   - **User**:

-    - When logged in, the User can also access the Dashboard tab to view information.
     - The User can access the Transaction tab to view recent transaction details.
-    - The User can filter recent transactions by type, either Income or Expense, to display the corresponding data in the table.
+    - The User can filter recent transactions by type, either **Income** or **Expense**, to display the corresponding data in the table.
     - The User can also access the Settings tab to update their personal profile information.
     - The User can also access the Settings tab to change their current password.